 Guns, drugs, healthcare.
 Three major areas where we can’t afford to be stupid with ideology.
 The sooner we apply them with common sense, in a pragmatic manner, ditching the witch-hunts for smart regulation, the faster we turn a page, starting a new chapter in our civilization’s development, doing justice to the technological and cultural knowledge we’ve amassed thus far.

 Let’s not forget climate change, perhaps the number one issue of this century.
 Fail to address it decisively and we plunge ourselves in deep, murky waters.
 Not figuratively this time.

 The decision of the US administration to pull out of the Paris Agreement is a tragedy.

-Let’s hope that the states and cities of the US will take it upon themselves to uphold what their current administration is forsaking.
+Let’s hope that US states and cities will take it upon themselves to uphold what their current administration is forsaking.

-Time to apply some good old sober pragmatism to the way we deal with our surrounding environment, ensuring we have a healthy space inside which we can apply our development.
+Time to apply some good old sober pragmatism to the way we deal with our surrounding environment, ensuring we have a healthy space inside which to apply our development.

-Until then, it will be one step forward, two steps back, three steps forward, two back, then four back, one step forward, one to the side — a slow, self-negating, torturous way of making progress.
+Until then, it will be one step forward, two steps back, three steps forward, two back, then four back, one step forward, one to the side, one by the wayside — a slow, self-negating, torturous way of making progress.

 Then again, the way to heaven is a hellish process.
 Our torturous dance may be part of our nature.
-Get to the absolute brink and stare disaster in the face before we snap out of it and get it together.
+Reach the brink and stare disaster in the face before we snap out of it and get it together.

-Still, I have hopes that we may yet surprise ourselves, at least on these issues, these ideas whose time has come, around which we may yet coalesce, e pluribus unum-style.
+Still, I have hopes that we may yet surprise ourselves, at least on these issues, these ideas whose time has come, around which we may yet coalesce, e pluribus unum-style, before calamity strikes.